chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-lid‐driven-cavity-flow/lid‐driven-cavity-flow.rst

     set verbosity               = verbose end

 The ``verbosity`` option specifies if details about the non-linear solver steps (residual value and iteration number) will be printed out to the terminal.
-By setting it to ``verbose``, this information is printed out, wheras ``quiet`` would mute all outputs of the non-linear solver.
+By setting it to ``verbose``, this information is printed out, whereas ``quiet`` would mute all outputs of the non-linear solver.
 We recommend to always set ``verbosity=verbose`` in order to monitor possible non-convergence of the solver.

 Linear solver parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~